rohitpanchalll/erp-system-ui/README.md

-# ENTNT Assessment
+# ERP System UI starter

-This is a repository that contains my assessment submission for ENTNT.
+This is a repository that contains a prebuild UI for an ERP system.

 It includes a ERP System UI designed in React + Vite.